Skip to content

 Field Type Default Description

-BriefPath string .fuseraft/brief.json Canonical path for the project brief.
+BriefPath string .fuseraft/artifacts/brief.json Canonical path for the project brief.
 Required by RequireBrief and TestReportValid.

-TestReportPath string .fuseraft/test-report.json Canonical path for the test report.
+TestReportPath string .fuseraft/artifacts/test-report.json Canonical path for the test report.
 Required by TestReportValid.

 TestAssertionPatterns array see above Regex patterns that identify real assertion calls in test files.